allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 | memory [MB] | 42 | 686 | 21       |

-In case of such a small set the deviation of the result of the HLL variant from the true value less than 1%, while in this case you can already see the benefits of this method; the amount of memory used is twice less compared to the ```HashSet``` version and as much as 3 times less when compared to the version using the Kotlin language function.
+In case of such a small set the deviation of the result of the HLL variant from the true value far less than 1%, while in this case you can already see the benefits of this method; the amount of memory used is twice less compared to the ```HashSet``` version and as much as 3 times less when compared to the version using the Kotlin language function.
 During the next attempt we increase the value of the n